catern/supervise/README.md

 ====

 - Support a binary interface in addition to the text interface
-- Fix the text interface to cope with partial reads and multiple lines per read
+- Make the text interface cope with partial reads and multiple lines per read, so we can use transports which don't preserve message boundaries.
-- Optimization: support reading `/proc/[pid]/task/[tid]/children`